BogdanovaIV/UniFlow/README.md

   ![the "Edit mark" page](documentation/features/tutor-schedule-edit-mark.png)

- - To delete the mark, the user has to click the "Delete" button and confirm action.
+ - To delete the mark, the user has to click the "Delete" button and confirm the action.

   ![the "Edit mark" page](documentation/features/tutor-schedule-delete-mark.png)

 __The Admin page__
-This page allows supper-users to administrate a database and add, edit, and delete information in dictionaries which they are responsible  for.
+This page allows supper-users to administrate a database and add, edit, and delete information in dictionaries for which they are responsible.
  - **Users** contains information about all users.
 The supper-user can set permissions for users and ban if it is necessary (uncheck active).
 The system has two group permissions: Tutor and Student which give the appropriate access rights.

   ![the "Users" page](documentation/features/users-page.png)
   ![the "Users" page - permissions](documentation/features/users-permissions.png)

  - **User profiles** contains information about the student's study group and has the "checked" checkbox which allows students to see their schedules.
 If the "checked" checkbox is not selected, the user sees messages that their accounts are under inspection.

   ![the "User profile" page](documentation/features/user-profile.png)
   ![The student's account is under inspection](documentation/features/student-under-inspection.png)